rabbitmq/rabbitmq-website/site/configure.md

       </ul>
     </td>
     <td>
-      Base directory for all node data directories on the host.
-Each node data directory stores the schema database, message stores, and other node-local and replicated data.
+      This base directory contains sub-directories for the RabbitMQ server's node database, message store and cluster state files, one for each node, unless <b>RABBITMQ_MNESIA_DIR</b> is set explicitly.
+      It is important that effective RabbitMQ user has sufficient permissions to read, write and create files and subdirectories in this directory at any time.
       This variable is typically not overridden.
 Usually <code>RABBITMQ_MNESIA_DIR</code> is overridden instead.
     </td>
   </tr>